PeteJames21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - The first argument is the size of the square
 - If the first argument can’t be converted to an integer, print “Missing size”
 - You must use the character `X` to print the square

+## 9-add.js
+Write a script that prints the addition of 2 integers
+- The first argument is the first integer
+- The second argument is the second integer
+- function prototype: `function add(a, b)`